ggand0/viewskater/README.md

 It aims to alleviate the challenges of exploring and comparing numerous images.
 Linux, macOS and Windows are currently supported.

 ## Features
+- GPU-based image rendering powered by wgpu
-- Dynamic image caching on CPU memory
+- Dynamic image caching on CPU or GPU memory
 - Continuous image rendering via key presses and the slider UI
 - Dual pane view for side-by-side image comparison
-- Currently only supports JPG and PNG images
+- Supports JPG and PNG images up to 8192×8192 px

 ## Installation
 Download the pre-built binaries from the [releases page](https://github.com/ggand0/viewskater/releases), or build it locally: